City of Edinburgh B.C.

 City of Edinburgh B.C. is an amateur basketball club based in the Portobello area of Edinburgh, Scotland.

 The Kings (Men) and Kool Kats (Women) both compete in their respective Division 1s of the Scottish Basketball Championship, the national basketball league of Scotland.

 Awards

-In 2007, the City of Edinburgh Basketball Club Committee was awarded the Chairman's Award by basketballscotland.
+In 2007, the City of Edinburgh Basketball Club Committee was awarded the Chairman's Award by Basketball Scotland.
 The award was given at the 2007 Volunteer Awards held in Perth, Scotland.

 The club also picked up four Scottish Cups in 2007: Cadet Women, Junior Men, Junior Women, and Senior Men.